 What Does It Mean to Be an HVAC Technician?

-A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Many technicians are skilled with both residential and commercial equipment.
 And, most importantly, you’ll receive a comprehensive education about:

 - Air conditioners